Importing and Exporting models¶

 ./cimport.py --user=test --database=test_default --type all --overwrite 1 ../../examples/exemplars/ACME_Water/ACME_Water.xml

-If you run cimport.py with the –help argument, you will see more detailed import options.
+Running cimport.py with the –help argument provides more detailed import options.

 To export a model, select the System / Export Model option.
 Exporting the current model renders the current CAIRIS database you are working with as a CAIRIS XML model (conforming to cairis_model.dtd).
-You can also export a selected architectural pattern, or a GRL model for a selected environment and task; this GRL can be imported into jUCMNav.
+You can also export a selected architectural pattern, the security patterns currently loaded into CAIRIS, or a GRL model for a selected environment and task; this GRL can be imported into jUCMNav.

 Like cimport.py, there is also a command line export script - cexport.py